George Zimmerman: Move to Florida

 After graduating from high school, Zimmerman moved to Lake Mary, Florida, a suburb of Orlando, where he was employed by an insurance agency.
 Zimmerman took classes at night to obtain a license to sell insurance.
 It was during this time when he became friends with Lee Ann Benjamin, a real estate agent, and her husband John Donnelly, a Sanford attorney.
 Benjamin and Donnelly would both testify on his behalf at his trial in the death of Martin.
 According to Donnelly, in 2004 Zimmerman and an African-American friend opened a satellite office of Allstate Insurance, which failed a year later.

 In July 2005, Zimmerman was arrested after allegedly assaulting an undercover police officer who was attempting to arrest a friend of his at a bar.
 The charges were dropped after Zimmerman agreed to enter an alcohol education program.
-A month later in August, Zimmerman's former fiancé filed a restraining order against him, citing domestic violence as the cause.
+A month later in August, Zimmerman's former fiancée filed a restraining order against him, citing domestic violence as the cause.